Program Income and Cost Share

 Responsibility for meeting cost share commitments rests with the

 Project Director.
 However, documenting cost share is a team effort.
 It

-is important for the Project Director, Grant and Contract Services
+is important for the Project Director, Office of Grant and Contract Services

 after the receipt of an award to determine what needs to be done to